posted by Thomas Rodde

 This year, the Pixel 3 came out on top, showing a 108% lift in device activations over Thanksgiving weekend compared to average activations across the prior four weekends.
 The Pixel 3 was followed by the Pixel 3 XL, which saw activations increase by 90%.
 Both devices were released in mid October, just about a week before the iPhone XR landed on consumers’ doorsteps.

-The Pixel 3 and XL come with top-tier features, and specs comparable to the iPhone XS and Galaxy 9.
-Of course, they also comes with a price to match that represents a $150 increase from the Pixel 2 to the Pixel 3.
+The Pixel 3 and XL come with top-tier features and specs comparable to the iPhone XS and Galaxy 9.
+Of course, the Pixel 3 also come with a price point approximately $150 greater than the Pixel 2.
 It’s important to note that the Pixel 3 and XL are only being sold by Verizon and Google at this time, but are supported by any mobile service.

 The iPhone X has established a strong position in the smartphone market in 2018, but we are beginning to see signs that its successors are gaining traction.
 Looking at just the adoption of Apple smartphones over the holiday weekend, it's apparent that both the XR and XS both saw solid adoption compared to the previous four weekends.